Citizenship And Naturalization Update, 2019

 The decreasing numbers of naturalized citizens does not bode well for America’s future.

-As Joel Kotkin and Erika Ozuna write in America’s Demographic Future, the United States should be less concerned about too many newcomers than with the consequences of drastically reduced rates of immigration.
+As Joel Kotkin and Erika Ozuna wrote in America’s Demographic Future, the United States should be less concerned about too many newcomers than with the consequences of drastically reduced rates of immigration.

 The prevailing view of some Americans is that the country is being overrun by rampant, uncontrolled immigration.